 A connection factory can be configured to use pre-acknowledge mode by setting its

 20.2.
 Configuring the Client

-Pre-acknowledge mode can be configured in the client’s JNDI context environment, for example, in the
+Pre-acknowledge mode can be configured in a client’s JNDI context environment, e.g. in a

 Alternatively, to use pre-acknowledge mode using the JMS API, create a JMS Session with the

 // messages will be acknowledge on the server *before* being delivered to the client Session session = connection.createSession(false, ActiveMQJMSConstants.PRE_ACKNOWLEDGE);